diia-open-source/ios-diia/README.md

 ### Authorization
 - Presenting authentication available methods
 - Bank-ID authorization method
 - PinCode.
-Enteing, changing pincode plust enabling the using biometry option
+Entering, changing pincode plus enabling the using biometry option

 ### Documents
-- Presenting collection of available documents with the ability to change the order
+- Presenting a collection of available documents with the ability to change the order
 - Driver License document

 ### Public Services
-- Presenting list of available public services
+- Presenting a list of available public services
 - Criminal Record Extract service

 ### Settings Menu